 Building a Frame to Make a Concrete Floor

 - Step 2 – With the area cleared out we could now build a foundation frame for the concrete floor.
-With Mother Nature NOT on our side, we headed to Home Depot to gather supplies.
+With Mother Nature NOT on our side, we headed to Home Depot to gather supplies and shed material.

 - To build the frame we started with 2 x 4 pieces of wood.
 Jackson (6) learned about measuring and cutting wood to size.

 - Since we don’t have a large yard, the shed will only be 4′ x 8′.
 The frame pieces were measured and cut.

 - The simple frame was nailed together using the nailgun, because who has time for a hammer?